imagej/imagej.github.io/_pages/plugins/arrow.md

 This version replaces the old `Arrow_.class` tool that was present in Fiji before.
 The main changes are the ability to draw the arrow as a floating selection, and to tune its shape.

-Warning: Since `ImageJ version 1.43n`, a similar tool, made by {% include person id='rasband' %}, does a similar thing from the ImageJ core, see {% include github org='imagej' repo='ImageJA' branch='master' path='ij/gui/Arrow.java' label='here' %}.
+Warning: Since `ImageJ version 1.43n`, a similar tool, made by {% include person id='rasband' %}, was integrated in the core of ImageJ.
+Just right-click on the line tool on the ImageJ toolbar and select the arrow tool.
+Double click on its icon to show configuration options.
+The ImageJ tool has more or less that same features than this plugin.

+{% include img name="ImageJ arrow tool" src="/media/arrow_tool_ImageJ.png" %}

 ## Usage